This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was a beautiful walk, and I was so happy to enjoy it carrying only a small backpack.

 Rumour has it the Garden of Eden is not to be missed.
-It’s a little diversion off the main track along the creek past 400-year-old cycads to a large waterhole in between the high cliff walls of the north rim.
+It’s a little diversion off the main track along the Kings Creek walk past 400-year-old cycads to a large spring-fed waterhole in between the high cliff walls of the north rim.

 With its high cliff walls, it was a picturesque, green refuge from the hot sun and the perfect place for a snack break of banana chips and vegemite sandwiches.